Published on: 30 Sep , 2024

 You can go even deeper:

-Instead of answering constant “how-to” questions in their training, they can focus on building strategies to:
+Instead of repeatedly answering “how-to” questions, CSMs can focus on developing strategies to

 Further reading: Customer Success Strategies: From Key to Advanced Tactics